-In the official Intigress Digital Marketing Glossary, we’ve defined over 170 useful digital marketing terms in order to help you understand both search engine optimization and digital advertising topics.
-Because digital marketing is a dynamic field, this list will be updated on a regular basis.
+In the official Intigress Digital Marketing Glossary [2021 Edition], we’ve defined over 180 useful digital marketing terms in order to help you understand commonly used search engine optimization terminology, digital advertising jargon, and broader digital marketing topics.
+Because digital marketing is a dynamic field, this list is updated on a regular basis.

 Digital Marketing Glossary

 301 redirect (permanent): An HTTP status code which signifies that the web page a user is trying to reach has been permanently changed to another page.

 302 redirect (temporary): An HTTP status code which indicates that the web page a user is trying to reach has been temporarily moved.

 404 broken page: An HTTP status code which signifies that the web page a user is looking for could not be found on the website’s server.